littensy/charm/README.md

 Then, use `server.connect` to specify how state updates should be sent to each client.
 Pass a callback function that fires a remote with the given target player and the state updates they subscribed to.

-> [!NOTE]
-> On the server, make sure each key corresponds to the same signal across all players.
-If two players subscribe to the same key, but were given different signals, Charm will output a warning.

 ```luau
 local function onPlayerAdded(player: Player)
 	-- Add signal getters, computed signals, or atoms